 George Peele was an experimenter in a range of theatrical arts, including tragedy, comedy, history, pageant and melodrama.
 He was also a poet and a translator.
 One of the intellectuals of the Elizabethan theatrical community, he associated with Robert Greene and other writers known as the ‘university wits.’
 His main claim to fame, however, is that there is some evidence that he collaborated with William Shakespeare on Titus Andronicus.

-Peele came from an educated, academic family – with a father who published several text books on economic subjects – and graduated from Christ Church College, Oxford University.
-He was one of the first writers to provide pageants for the City of London, a form of entertainmantthat became standard in the programme of the Lord Mayor’s Pageant.
+Peele came from an educated, academic family – with a father who published several textbooks on economic subjects – and graduated from Christ Church College, Oxford University.
+He was one of the first writers to provide pageants for the City of London, a form of entertainment that became standard in the program of the Lord Mayor’s Pageant.
 The form was taken up by a series of distinguished playwrights like Dekker, Munday, Middleton and Jonson.

 George Peele’s ‘Farewell to Arms’: